Available with Advanced license.

 Photogrammetry is the science of obtaining reliable measurements from photographs and digital imagery.
-The output of photogrammetry is often orthoimage maps, symbolic maps, GIS layers, or three-dimensional (3D) models of real-world objects or scenes.
+The output of the photogrammetric process is often orthomosaic maps, symbolic maps, GIS layers, or three-dimensional (3D) models of real-world objects or scenes.
 There are two general types of photogrammetry, aerial photogrammetry and close-range photogrammetry.

 The tools and capabilities provided in the Esri Ortho Mapping suite of capabilities focus on aerial photogrammetry products to support map generation and revision, change detection, and other feature extraction applications.
-These tools allow users to take their aerial or satellite imagery and process it to produce a variety of products.
+These tools allow users to take their aerial, drone, or satellite imagery and process it to produce a variety of orthorectified products.

-If suitable digital elevation data exists it will be used in the orthorectification process.
+If a suitable digital elevation model (DEM) exists, it will be used in the orthorectification process.
 Otherwise, the elevation datasets, such as digital surface models (DSMs) and DTMs, need to be derived from stereo imagery.
-Stereo imagery is created from two or more images of the same feature collected from different geolocation positions.
+Stereo imagery is created from two or more images of the same ground feature collected from different geolocation positions.
 The overlapping images are collected from different points of view.
 This overlapping area is referred to as stereo imagery, which is suitable for generating digital elevation datasets.
 The model for generating these 3D datasets requires a collection of multiple overlapping images with no gaps in overlap, sensor calibration and orientation information, and ground control and tie points.
-The 3D datasets are then created automatically using a process called image matching, where overlapping imagery is cross-correlated to generate 3D points defined by geolocation (latitude, longitude) and elevation.
+The 3D datasets are then created automatically using a process called image matching, where overlapping imagery is cross-correlated to generate 3D point clouds defined by geolocation (latitude, longitude) and elevation.

 The need for ortho mapping